• Skip to main content

 Peterborough Cultural Alliance successfully launch their ‘Cultural Conversations’ series

-September 18, 2024 by Tracy Marshall
+September 18, 2024 by Lydia Baldwin

 In our inaugural year Peterborough Cultural Alliance (PCA) have successfully kick-started our programme of Leadership & Accountability.
 This programme objectives looks to inspire and grow conversations about the impact of culture on identity, ambitions, education and growth.